habbes/vm-scheduler/memory/README.md

 memory to allocate/de-allocate from each.
 It keeps tracks of these amounts in an allocation plan structure (`AllocPlan`).

-Each active starving domain will receive twice the the memory it used up since the last cycle, or twice the memory it needs to reach the 100mb threshold, whichever of the two is greater.
+Each active starving domain will receive 3 times the the memory it used up since the last cycle, or 3 times the memory it needs to reach the 100mb threshold, whichever of the two is greater.
 This is to ensure the domain has enough memory available for continue consuming while the coordinator is asleep.
 A starving domain that is not actively consuming memory will only receive the memory it needs to reach the 100MB threshold.

-Each wasteful domain will lose half of the memory it has above the 300MB threshold, up to 50MB (this ensures memory is de-allocated gradually even if a huge amount of memory is released at once).
+Each wasteful domain will lose half of the memory it has above the 300MB threshold, up to 100MB (this cap ensures memory is de-allocated gradually even if a huge amount of memory is released at once).

 If the memory freed from wasteful domains is not enough to cover the memory needed by starving domains, then the difference memory is evenly freed from stable domains.
 If there are 3 stable domains